Khalil-AS/ansible_user_ssh_conf/README.md

 📌 **Overview**

 This Ansible role automates the creation and configuration of an SSH user with key-based authentication.
-It ensures secure access by generating an SSH key, setting up a user, and configuring sudo privileges.
+It ensures secure access by generating an SSH key, setting up a user, and configuring sudo privileges to allow running hands-off Playbook.

 ✅ **Features**